kevgathuku/django-project-template/README.md

 - [django-extensions](http://django-extensions.readthedocs.org) for the various useful commands and things.
 - [ShortUUID](https://github.com/skorokithakis/shortuuid), because I end up using it most of the time.
-- Secure by default (various things won't work on production without TLS).
+- Secure by default (various things won't work on production without TLS). backend).
-- Runs under docker-compose by default, with a PostgreSQL and Redis instance (configured as a cache and session backend).
-- Can also run outside of docker-compose using SQLite, for when you aren't using Postgres-specific features yet.
+- Runs using SQLite by default, for when you aren't using Postgres-specific features yet.
 - Other things I'm forgetting now.